 A Time to Bloom

 Surrounded by spring’s flowers, we feel the vibration of the solar energy that has guided them to bloom.
 The fullest expression of a plant is when it is in flower.
 Flowers carry a type of energetic medicine that we can learn how to use by allowing ourselves to be captivated by the season that surrounds us, by being present in the celebration of it all before the onset of summer sends flowers to seed.
 To be in bloom is to be present.
-And in the spirit of celebrating the season, let’s highlight a few herbs to grow and gather.
+And in the spirit of celebrating the season with spring gardening tips, let’s highlight a few herbs to grow and gather.

 Dandelion (Taraxacum officinale)